Keeping Up to Date

 This journal commissions peer-reviewed survey and review articles which aim to keep readers informed about the current state of the economics literature.
 The journal also features book reviews, information about soon-to-be published books, and an index of economics dissertations from North American universities.

 6. Journal of Political Economy, University of Chicago Press

 Another long-standing journal, the Journal of Political Economy was first published in 1892 and covers both theoretical and empirical work.
-Its specialisations include: monetary theory, fiscal policy, labour economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.
+Its specializations include: monetary theory, fiscal policy, labor economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.

 - Posted 1 day ago

 EcoMod2024 International Conference on Economic Modeling and Data ScienceBetween 3 Jul and 5 Jul in İzmir, Turkey